 One Health is an approach to public health that recognizes the inter-dependence between humans, animals, plants and the environment.
 One Health has special relevance in regions like the Arctic, where people live close to the land and depend upon wild plants and animals for food and other resources.

-The group attracts professionals interested in One Health from Northern and Western Canada, Alaska and other parts of the United States and is open to participants in fields related to harvest, management or cultivation of plants, animals and wildlife, veterinary medicine, environmental management and public health.
+The group attracts professionals interested in One Health from Northern and Western Canada, Alaska and other parts of the United States and is open to participants in fields related to management of plants, animals and wildlife, veterinary medicine, environmental management and public health.

 Please contact us to be notified of the next meeting.